elisabethkoert/FEATHER/docs/Developer-Guide/Architecture-Overview.md

 This page describes the class hierarchy, data flow, and file/folder conventions underlying FEATHER, for developers who need to extend or maintain the toolbox.
 It assumes you're comfortable reading MATLAB `classdef` files.

-If you're looking for a plain-language, non-technical introduction instead, see the User Guide's [[How FEATHER Works (Big Picture)|User-Guide-How-FEATHER-Works]] page — it covers the same concepts with no code.
+If you're looking for a plain-language, non-technical introduction instead, see the User Guide's [How FEATHER Works (Big Picture)](./User-Guide/How-FEATHER-Works.md) page — it covers the same concepts with no code.

 Much of this page is adapted from the toolbox's main `README.md`; refer back to that file in the repository root for the canonical version.